FluidTokens/ft-cardano-btc-eth-accounts/README.md

-# Aiken Smart Contracts for Bitcoin Wallet Integration
+# Aiken Smart Contracts for Bitcoin and Ethereum Wallet Integration

 This repository contains smart contracts written in **Aiken** designed to integrate Bitcoin and EVM wallet signatures into the **Cardano** blockchain ecosystem.